LawandSpace/automatedpics/readme.md

-# This repo is the collection of all the trac Infographic images
+# This repo is the collection of all the trac Infographic image